shashankms9/MCW-App-modernization/Hands-on lab/GettingStarted.md

     ![](media/select-rg.png "Resource groups")

 1. Confirm you have a resource group present with name **hands-on-lab-<inject key="DeploymentID" enableCopy="false" />**.
-Last six digits in resource group name is unique for every user.
+Last six digits in the resource group name are unique for every user.

     ![](media/image10.png "Resource groups")